 - With more firms online, competition for seats on a physical trading floor is high.

 - Retail technology has diminished the advantage proprietary trading firms once had.
 Retail traders now have access to trading platforms and internet speeds that rival most proprietary resources.

 - While the commissions charged by a prop firm may still be lower, active retail day traders may be able to negotiate better commission rates with their broker.

 - Costs charged to traders by some firms include a seat rental fee, software access fees, and/or marked-up commissions.
 A percentage of the profits may also be taken.

 If you are an experienced trader, then training isn't as important.
 Instead, focus on finding the most competitive structure possible so more of your profits stay in your pocket.

 If you are considering quitting your current job to day trade, understand that it may take several months or more to start generating an income.
 That income can fluctuate with no guarantees of success.

 Typical Proprietary Firm Structure

-Proprietary trading firms typically have two model types, or a slight variation on them:
+Proprietary trading firms typically have two model types or a slight variation on them:

 A trader may also be offered a salary plus possible bonuses and then trained or hired as an employee.
 This is more common with financial and commodity companies that also have a trading floor.
-In this case, you are not being hired by a prop firm usually, rather you are being hired by a company to work on their trading floor (a division that trades company money).
+In this case, you are being hired by a company to work on their trading floor (a division that trades company money).
 Hours for this job are typically long, from eight to 12 hours per day.
 Comparatively, prop traders typically work less than eight hours, and traders at home may work/trade for less than three hours.